The Ultimate Guide to Getting a Bartending Job in Hawaii

 How Old Do You Have To Be To Serve Alcohol in Hawaii?

-Most counties in Hawaii require anyone who is going to be serving or handling alcohol to be at least 18 years old.
+Most counties in Hawaii require anyone who is going to be serving or handling alcohol to be at least 18 years old to serve alcoholic beverages.

-The county of Maui has its own set of rules that requires bartenders to be 21 years old.
+The county of Maui has its own set of rules that requires bartenders to be a minimum age of 21 years old.

 Does Hawaii Require a Bartender License?

-The state of Hawaii itself does not have any statewide requirements for bartenders because the rules are outlined by the individual cities and counties.
-All of these regions are responsible for creating and enforcing their own rules when it comes to bartending regulations.
+Hawaii has no statewide requirements for bartenders because the individual cities and counties outline the rules.
+All these regions are responsible for creating and enforcing their own rules regarding bartending regulations.

 The only region in Hawaii that currently requires a bartender license is the county of Honolulu.
-If you are hoping to work as a bartender in a bar, restaurant, or club anywhere in Honolulu, you will need to take the required training and obtain a Liquor Card.
+If you hope to work as a bartender in a bar, restaurant, or club anywhere in the city of Honolulu, you will need to take the required training and obtain a Liquor Card.

 What Is Liquor Card Certification?

-Bartenders are required to take server training to get their Liquor Cards to be employed at any establishment that serves alcohol.
+Bartenders are required to successfully complete server training to get their Liquor Cards employed at any establishment serving alcohol.
 Most establishments only require this training from bartenders, so servers and other food service staff are exempt from this requirement.

 How Do You Get a Liquor Card Certification?

-Getting your Liquor Card requires some legwork on your part, so it’s important to be prepared to complete all the necessary steps.
+Getting your Liquor Card requires some legwork, so it’s important to be prepared to complete all the necessary steps.

 Here is a brief overview of how to go about getting your Liquor Card Certification: